 Freelance engineers typically make money by charging an hourly rate for their services.
-They may also work on a project basis, where they charge a fixed price for a specific project.
+They may also work on a project basis, charging a fixed price for a specific project.
 Many freelance engineers also offer consulting services.

 There are a few ways to make money while studying engineering.
 One option is to offer tutoring services to other students.
 Another option is to start a small business selling 3D printed items or offering 3D printing services.
-Finally, you could also look for part-time or full-time jobs that relate to your engineering field of study.
+Finally, you could also look for part-time or full-time jobs related to your engineering field.

 Final Thoughts on Side Hustles for Engineers